 For instance, the word “apple” is descriptive when used in the trademark “CranApple" to designate a cranberry-apple juice.
 It directly describes ingredients of the juice.
 Other common types of descriptive trademarks identify where a product comes from, or the name of the person who makes or sells the product.
 Thus, the words “Apple Valley Juice” affixed to cider from the California town of Apple Valley is a descriptive trademark because it geographically describes where the cider comes from.
 Similarly, a descriptive trademark can be the personal name of the person who makes or sells the product.
 So, if a farmer in Apple Valley, Judy Brown, sold her cider under the label “Judy’s Juice” (rather than “Apple Valley Juice”) she is making a descriptive use of her personal name to indicate and describe who produced the apple cider [and she is using her first name as a descriptive trademark.]

 Generic Names.
 The fifth and final category is entitled to no protection at all.
-They are called generic names and they refer to a general name of the product, as opposed to the plaintiff’s brand for that product.
+They are called generic terms and are the names of a product, as opposed to a term that designates the source of a product.
 Generic names are part of our common language that we need to identify all such similar products.
 A generic name is a name for the product on which it appears.

 If the primary significance of the alleged mark is to name the type of product rather than the manufacturer, the term is a generic name and cannot be a valid